CONSTITUTION OF KESWICK HUNT CLUB

 3. A Regular Voting membership shall include the husband, the wife, or the survivor, and all the members of the immediate family residing in the household except persons twenty-one years or over unless they be full-time college students.
 The husband, the wife, or the survivor shall each have one vote.

 4. A Regular Voting single membership shall consist of an individual who is unmarried, widowed, or divorced.
-No dependents or relatives of this class may share the privileges of the Club.
+No dependents or relatives of this class may share the privileges of the Club other than dependent children twenty-one years or younger unless they be full-time college students.
 Members of this class shall have one vote each.

-5. Junior members shall consist of those under twenty-one years of age.
+5. Junior members shall consist of those under twenty-one years of age, unless a full-time college student, in which case their age may exceed this limit.
 Junior members are entitled to unlimited hunting privileges only.
 They do not have the right to vote nor are they automatically included in all social activities.

 6. Associate members shall be approved by a majority vote of the Board.
 They may remain an Associate member for a minimum of one year and a maximum of three years.
 Such members shall be entitled to hunting privileges and shall be entitled to attend all social functions of the Club.
 Such members may attend the annual meeting but have no vote.